shub29-7/Nitro-Generator-Checker/README.md

 *Note: It is not my fault if you lose your account or if you get banned by using this.
 I would use an alt account for these type of things.
 Do not copy or reproduce this.

+# Donate
+Feeling generous or you've got extra money to spend?
+You can donate here (bitcoin)1NygpPxm44ck468zEZyKuMK3myFvcknDen